-They say that they will leave the physically abusive relationship and end up coming right back or not following through.
+They say that they are going to leave the physically abusive relationship and end up coming right back or not following through.

-What they do is they talk themselves out of it because they think that something will change.
-They start leaning towards hope.
+What they do is they talk themselves out of it, hoping for change.

-The truth is that they are frightened to be alone even if it is outside of this physically abusive relationship.
+The truth is that they are frightened to be alone even though it frees them from a physically abusive relationship.

-You could find yourself going in circles hoping that every time you return to this relationship things will get better.
+You find yourself going in circles hoping that every time you return to this relationship things get better.

-Once you have truly decided that you will leave this physically abusive relationship and won’t return, you should find a place to stay that you know that this person is unaware of.
+Once you have truly decided to leave this physically abusive relationship and won’t return, find a place to stay that you know that this person is unaware of.

-You should ensure that he is not familiar with this place.
-If you both have mutual friends, you should let them know not to tell this person where you will be.
+Having mutual friends, let them know not to tell this person where you are.

-This may require you to move from where you live now.
-This move is extremely crucial.
-As long as you continue to live where this person is familiar with, you may never be able to get rid of them and be safe.
+As long as you live where this person is familiar with, you won’t get rid of them and be safe.

 Yes, this is a big move but you have to make it.

-Here are the key points you should abide by if you want to make this truly work.
+Here are the key points to abide by to make this work.

 Firstly, you have mentally decided to leave this physically abusive relationship and have no intention whatsoever to return.

-Secondly, you are willing to leave where you currently stay and live somewhere else that this person is not aware of.
+Secondly, you are ready to leave where you currently stay and live somewhere else that this person is not aware of.

-Thirdly, you have informed mutual and non-mutual friends of the importance of not telling this person where you currently live.
+Thirdly, you have informed mutual and non-mutual friends of the gravity of keeping your new location of residence private.

-Fourthly, you have ensured that you haven’t left any signs of where you may live now through your social media accounts a la Facebook and what have you.
+Fourthly, you haven’t left any signs of where you live now through your social media accounts a la Facebook and what have you.

-The more diligent you are, the easier it will be to eventually put this relationship behind you.
+The more diligent you are in following these steps, the likelier it is to eventually put this relationship behind you.

-It will take consistent and stubborn effort to help yourself move forward.
+It takes consistent and stubborn effort to help yourself move forward.

-When you are trying to move forward and times may get tough, always remind yourself that the ultimate goal is to be free of a relationship that would have only caused you more and more pain.
+When you are moving forward and times get tough, remind yourself that the final goal is to be free of a relationship that causes you more and more pain.